APA in-text citation

 Multiple sources within the same brackets

-If you want to include several different citations in one set of brackets, they should be in alphabetical order, separated by a semi-colon:
+If you want to include several different citations in one set of brackets, they should be in alphabetical order, separated by semi-colons:

-If there are several citations from one set of authors, the author(s) is listed, then each different year of publication, separated by a comma:
+If there are several citations from one set of authors, the author(s) is listed, then each different year of publication, separated by commas:

 These two styles can be combined: